bruno-medeiros/bruno-medeiros/README.md

-# The "curriculum":
+# Reading Selection:
-A selection of recommended reading in Software engineering topics:
+My selection of recommended study material in the field of Software Engineering:
  * [RecommendedReading.md](RecommendedReading.md)